Sri Lanka weather pattern And Sri Lanka rainy season

 As you know the weather is unpredictable, there is no way of predicting the exact conditions for the future.
 According to the historical weather pattern, there are months which suggest certain parts of Sri Lanka for holidays, either western or eastern corner.
 Sri Lanka is a tropical island and gets more rain than most countries in the world.
 Virtually there is no month without rain on the island and don’t be surprised to see a casual rain even during the driest period of the year.

 Following description give you some ideas about the usual weather pattern in the island; it can be applied to the west coast, the most popular beach holiday destination on the island, it also can be applied to the east coast.
 As you keep on reading you will come to know that Sri Lanka is a beach holiday destination for the whole year.

 Sri Lanka rainy season

-When is the Sri Lanka rain season in the East coast? – The rain season in the east coast from December to March
+When is the Sri Lanka rainy season in the East coast? – The rain season in the east coast from December to March

-When is the Sri Lanka rain season in the West coast? – The rain season on the west coast from May to October
+When is the Sri Lanka rainy season in the West coast? – The rain season on the west coast from May to October

 I have highlighted the usual Sri Lanka rain season for the east coast and west coast.
 There is a slight change of this rain pattern every year but basically, the rainfall in the island resulted in 2 phases and different parts of the island coming under the heavy rain on each occasion.
 I have highlighted the rain season on the east and west coast.
 So, when you travel to the island next time, you can find the places where you can stay dry.